Association Membership Partners

 - Encouraging talent through funding and support for workplace training and education initiatives in schools, colleges and universities.

-- Delivering the UK's only major exhibition focused on manufacturing technologies – MACH (owned and organised by the MTA)
+- Delivering the UK's only major exhibition focused on manufacturing technologies – MACH (owned and organized by the MTA)

 The West of England Aerospace Forum (WEAF) is a membership trade association that champions and supports the interests of the aerospace and defence industry in the South West of England.
 The forum leads the sector in delivering national supply chain initiatives, which connect the SME community to the Primes.